 Although there are a lot of behavioural issues that could pose a threat to your Frenchie, eating rocks is definitely among the most dangerous, so you’ll have to deal with this as quickly as possible.

 Only one rock is needed to get trapped in the small intestine and can cause a traumatic, life-threatening obstruction.
-Even in less sensational situations, a your Frenchie can still break a tooth or injure its mouth by eaten nonetable objects such as rocks and dirt.
+Even in less sensational situations, your Frenchie can still break a tooth or injure its mouth by eaten notable objects such as rocks and dirt.

 |Not Eating and Drinking: If you believe your Frenchie has eaten a rock, then monitor their eating and drinking behaviour.
 If they usually eat their food quickly and drinks half a bucket of water at a time but now notice that their response to food and water has altered. |